Full of Hell (band): History

 Full of Hell began plotting to follow up Full of Hell & Merzbow with another collaborative album with avant-garde metal band The Body after a successful 2015 tour together.
 The two acts expected to head into the studio together to record an album without previously writing any material.
 Titled One Day You Will Ache Like I Ache, the collaboration album was released on March 25, 2016 through Neurot Recordings—a label founded by members of Neurosis and Tribes of Neurot.

 Full of Hell's fifth studio album, Trumpeting Ecstasy was released on May 5, 2017.
 The album was ranked number 4 on Exclaim!'s Top 10 Metal and Hardcore Albums of 2017.

 On February 13, 2018, the band announced that they had signed to Relapse Records.
+Full of Hell supported Cannibal Corpse on their North American tour in the fall 2025 along with Fulci and Municipal Waste.
+On December 10, 2025, it was announced that guitarist Spencer Hazard had left the band.

 Musical style

 Full of Hell have been classified as a powerviolence band "spread[ing] sonic malevolence."
 The band also incorporates elements of sludge metal, grindcore and noise.
 The music has been described as "blistering", "brutal" and "experimental".